abraunegg/onedrive/docs/application-config-options.md

 _**Config Example:**_ `log_dir = "~/logs/"`

 _**CLI Option Use:**_ `--log-dir "~/logs/"`

+### max_curl_idle
+_**Description:**_ This configuration option controls the number of seconds that elapse after a cURL engine was last used before it is considered stale and destroyed.
+Evidence suggests that some upstream network devices ignore the cURL keep-alive setting and forcibly close the active TCP connection when idle.

+_**Value Type:**_ Integer

+_**Default Value:**_ 120

+_**Config Example:**_ `monitor_fullscan_frequency = "120"`

+_**CLI Option Use:**_ *None - this is a config file option only*

+> [!IMPORTANT]
+> It is strongly recommended not to modify this setting without conducting thorough network testing.
+Changing this option may lead to unexpected behaviour or connectivity issues, especially if upstream network devices handle idle connections in non-standard ways.

 ### monitor_fullscan_frequency
 _**Description:**_ This configuration option controls the number of 'monitor_interval' iterations between when a full scan of your data is performed to ensure data integrity and consistency.